microsoft/coe-starter-kit/coe-cli/docs/aa4am/maturity/readme.md

    - Are there specific Compliance and Auditing needs?
       - How important is tracking and auditing who is using the application?
       - Is there compliance and auditing requirements of the solution?
+- Do you have the prerequisites in place?
+  - Do you have a defined [Environment strategy](../before-you-start.md#power-platform) for Development, Validation, Test and Production?
+  - Do you use Azure DevOps or can you integrate with Azure DevOps for Source Control and Build Pipelines?
+  - Do you have license prerequisites in place?
+    - Do you have Basic or above Azure DevOps licenses for Makers?
+    - Per App or Per User Power Apps licenses to access the AA4AM Maker Solution?
+- Are you looking to move to [Level 300 - Defined](#level-300-defined) or beyond
 - Administration
     - Do you have Environment Strategy in place?
     - What is the request strategy for environments?